Creative Thesis Information

 Only English Majors may apply to write a creative thesis.
 It is required that students take at least three writing workshops prior to submitting their proposal.

-Formats for creative theses that have been approved in the past include: a series of short stories, a series of poems, a play, and a series of creative nonfiction essays.
+Typical proposals include: a series of short stories; a series of poems; a series of creative nonfiction essays; various hybrids of fiction, nonfiction and poetry.
+Proposals of longer narratives are discouraged, as they strain the limitations of the thesis in many ways.
+Proposals in genres that are not taught in the Creative Writing Program (e.g. playwriting, screenwriting) are also not encouraged, but may be entertained by the committee.
 When deciding on a creative thesis topic, the student should be realistic about the amount of quality work that can be completed in the time allotted.
 Each creative thesis includes an afterword, in which the thesis student discusses their writing process and further contextualizes their work in terms of its genre and artistic goals.

 Students who wish to apply to write a creative thesis must submit an application via email to Adam Aristo (aadam@reed.edu) by April 15.
 The application should include: